ochre song (2024, rev. 2025)

 programme note

-ochre song is, simply, an exploration of layers.
-I was very interested in exploring how to treat layers of sound as layers of physical matter.
-How does one material react when in contact with a specific material?
-There are three main types of musical ‘layers’ in ochre song: grain, fluid, and earth.
-These ‘layers’ are presented in a variety of combinations and “ratios”, which reflect what I imagine would be the outcome, for example, of granular objects mixing with certain fluids, or indeed how the ratio of one layer to another would affect it’s character.
-Some of the sonic gestures that represent these ideas are based on my own instinctive musical response to the material in question.
-For example, temple blocks and string pizzicati representing granular material, whilst slow, bowed, glissandi in the double bass, or the sound of a friction mallet being drawn across the skin of a bass drum represent the depths and ever-shifting qualities of the earth matter beneath us.
-On a more personal note, ochre song, in some ways, allows me to revisit my earliest experiments in music-making some 15 years ago, when I would mix-and-match a variety of pre- recorded musical materials in a Digital Audio Workstation, building layers of sound one track at a time.
-Form, then, becomes a very crucial parameter here for tying together this musical exploration.
+In ochre song, I hoped to apply physical material as a metaphor for sound material.
+I was especially interested in exploring the concept of layers, both physical and sonic.
+How does this material react when in contact with another?
+How is this sound colour (or indeed our perception of it) impacted by its proximity to another?
+To that end, I established three main categories of ‘layers’ in ochre song: grainy, fluid, and earthy.
+These ‘layers’ are presented in a variety of configurations which reflect what I imagine would be the outcome of, for example, granular particles mixing with fluids, or how the ratio of one material to another would affect their resultant properties.
+The sonic gestures that represent these ideas are based on my own intuitive musical response to the material in question.
+For example, the log drum, temple blocks, and prepared harp strings could, in certain contexts, represent granular material, whilst slow, bowed glissandi in the double bass, or the sound of a friction mallet being drawn across the skin of a bass drum, may embody the ever-changing quality of the earth beneath us. ochre song also allowed me to revisit my earliest experiments in music-making from almost two decades ago when I would mix-and-match pre-recorded objects in a Digital Audio Workstation, building layers of sound one track at a time.
+The work’s horizontal elements (say, the structure) rely heavily on the established associations between gestures and colours across the roughly fifteen different sections that make up the work.
+Form, then, becomes a string for tying together this musical omnium gatherum.

 — Njabulo Phungula